 - Established governance policies for Board of Directors and three committees

-- Spoke to a dozen community groups resulting in new owners at each presentation
+- Spoke to a majority of our community groups resulting in new Owners at each presentation

 - Were invited to present at two conferences regarding rural grocery store development